aws/aws-xray-sdk-ruby/README.md

 ### :mega: OpenTelemetry Ruby with AWS X-Ray

-AWS X-Ray recommends using AWS Distro for OpenTelemetry (ADOT) to instrument your application **instead of this X-Ray SDK** due to its wider range of features and instrumentations.
-See the [AWS X-Ray docs on Working with Ruby](https://docs.aws.amazon.com/xray/latest/devguide/xray-ruby.html) for more help with choosing between ADOT and X-Ray SDK.
+AWS X-Ray supports using OpenTelemetry Ruby and the AWS Distro for OpenTelemetry (ADOT) Collector to instrument your application and send trace data to X-Ray.
+The OpenTelemetry SDKs are an industry-wide standard for tracing instrumentation.
+They provide more instrumentations and have a larger community for support, but may not have complete feature parity with the X-Ray SDKs.
+See [choosing between the ADOT and X-Ray SDKs](https://docs.aws.amazon.com/xray/latest/devguide/xray-instrumenting-your-app.html#xray-instrumenting-choosing) for more help with choosing between the two.
+Note that using OpenTelemetry Ruby and ADOT is in public preview, and like this SDK in beta, is not recommended for production applications.

 If you want additional features when tracing your Ruby applications, please [open an issue on the OpenTelemetry Ruby Instrumentation repository](https://github.com/open-telemetry/opentelemetry-ruby-contrib/issues/new?labels=enhancement&title=X-Ray%20Compatible%20Feature%20Request).